Written by Emma (Teach Starter)

 To avoid your objects being broken or misplaced, pack them away in a tidy manner and put them up against the walls with your desks and chairs.
 Try to keep as much intact as possible so that its ready to set out when you return after the new year.

-This is also the perfect chance for you to re-organize your games, displays, folders, books and other resources!
+This is also the perfect chance for you to re-organise your games, displays, folders, books and other resources!
 Holly’s blog 6 Cheap and Clever Classroom Organisation Hacks can get you off to a good start with the smaller bits and pieces!

 For larger items such as games and displays, you can’t go past a good plastic tub.
 Colour coordinated tubs that fit easily onto shelving in your classroom make bright additions to your classroom without costing the earth.
 Alternatively, why not hang games up in plastic envelopes so that they are displayed and ready to grab when you need them in the new year?